How to Improve Conversions with Lead Scoring Templates (Bonus Template + Guide Included!)

 As we mentioned above, taking inventory of the demographics and activity of your top customers is a great way to get an idea of the categories you should be focusing on in the respective scoring models.

-Once you’ve decided on the categories for the Fit and Activity model, you can start to build your lead scoring template.
+Once you’ve decided on the Fit and Activity model categories, you can start building your lead scoring template.
 The first step of which is the Fit model.

 Configuring your Fit model

-Let’s start out by focusing on the first column, the category column.
+Let’s start out by focusing on the first column of the lead scoring template, the category column.
 These categories are going to be the main criteria for the Fit model, which relates to the demographic information about your leads.

 We’ve already pre-selected some categories for you, but you can create your own category by typing it in the box provided.
 Then, select the percentage of the total score that this category represents.
 Remember that the most important categories should receive more weight than others.

-Column E states the numeric value of the score and does not need to be edited.
+Column E of the lead scoring template states the numeric value of the score and does not need to be edited.

-Continue adding in your categories, weights, and value until the Total Weighting cell reaches 100%.
+Continue adding in your categories, weights, and value in your lead scoring template until the Total Weighting cell reaches 100%.

 Configuring your Activity model